Ivoriel/Material_Donation_Charity/readme.md

 Because of the need to control certain aspects of the portal that shouldn't be available to all users roles are being implemented that will gate areas of the app.

+Initially implemented roles will be _Administrator_ and _User_ with _Institutional User_ following shortly after.